-All company’s statutory records should be kept at the company’s registered office or other places in Hong Kong as long as the company notifies to CR.
+All companies need to keep their statutory records at the company’s registered office or other places in Hong Kong as long as the company notifies CR.

-Records of company’s former members, resolutions and meetings are required to be maintained for at least 10 years.
+Records of company’s former members, resolutions, and meetings need to be maintained for at least 10 years.

-A Hong Kong Company is not required to hold AGM if it falls in one of the following cases:
+A Hong Kong company doesn’t need to hold AGM if it falls in one of the following cases:

 - Dormant company